News & Story Ideas

 Is Your Money Smiling?

-Happy Money and Unhappy Money: what kind of money are you carrying around?
+Happy Money and Unhappy Money: What kind of money are you carrying around?
 Even though you can’t see the smile of the money physically, you can pretty much guess if it is smiling or not.
 If you are happy with your work and life, your money is more than likely smiling in your wallet.
 If you hate your job and always complain about something in your life, your money is crying or angry in your wallet.

 How to Cultivate a Loving Relationship With Money